greg-raven/Department-21/_posts/2016-11-28-they-dont-make-ads-the-way-they-used-to.md

 ---
-title: 'They don’t make ads the way they used to'
+title: "They don't make ads the way they used to"
 author: 'Noam Sain'
 layout: post
 ---